C154/KangarooPool/README.md

 # KangarooPool
-Kangaroo Pool - Solo pool for Bitcoin Puzzle Transaction 130
+Kangaroo Pool - Pool for Bitcoin Puzzle Transaction 130

 Follow the instructions to setup your Kangaroos at this link  https://github.com/ZenulAbidin/Kangaroo-256?tab=readme-ov-file